openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 SyncModePull
 ```

-**Description:** Indicates data pull from remote device to local device.
+**Function:** Indicates data being pulled from a remote device to the local device.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core